AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

   ```

 - [ ] **Prompt 2: Questionable Value** *What is the value of window.foo?* `( window.foo || ( window.foo = "bar" ) );`

+Requirement: What's the Big O of your algorithm?

 ### Class 12